 The Porsche Taycan was announced in 2019, where it marked the first fully electric vehicle for the high-performance German automaker.
 We found the Taycan Turbo to be amongst the best EVs that provide a true driver’s feel.
 As a result, we awarded it our Performance award.
 However, it fell short in its all-electric driving range and failed to provide a comprehensive list of standardised features, which meant it missed out on our Best Buy award.

-When it comes to audio, it comes as standard – at least in the UK – with a 14-speaker Bose system that outputs a staggering 710 Watts of power.
-Opt for the £3,245 ‘Burmester 3D High-End Surround Sound System’ option instead, and you’ll get 21 speakers and a peak power output of 1,455 Watts.
-On review is the latter system.
+When it comes to audio, the Taycan comes fitted as standard with a 10-speaker 15 Watt system.
+If you opt for the Taycan Turbo or Turbo S, however, you’ll find a 14-speaker Bose system that outputs a staggering 710 Watts of power; it’s also available as an option in the cheaper trims at £956.
+Opt for the £4,200 ‘Burmester 3D High-End Surround Sound System’ option, and you’ll get 21 speakers and a peak power output of 1,455 Watts.
+The latter system is on review.

 Porsche Taycan audio setup